ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 Hon.
 Thomas H. Benton, in a speech in New York, turned to the ladies, and referring to his mother, said,  &quot;My mother asked me never to use tobacco, and I have never touched it from that time to the present day.
 She asked me not to game, and I have never gamed; and I can&#x27;t tell this day who is winning and who is losing in games that can be played.
 She admonished me too, against hard drink ; and whatever capacity for endurance I may have at present, and whatever usefulness I may attain in life&#x27;, I attribute to having complied with her pious and earnest wishes.
 When seven years of age, she asked me not to drink, and I made then a resolution to total abstinence.
 I formed an abstinence society at a time when I was the sole constituent member of my own body, and that I have adhered to it through all time, I owe to my mother.&quot;&quot;

 </td></tr></table>

 ---

+## From _The New York herald._

+#### 1856-12-23 &middot; [New York [N.Y.]](http://dbpedia.org/resource/New_York_City)

+<table style="width: 100%;"><tr><td style="width: 50%">

+on thisties and briars.
+My mother asked me never to
+pse the weed, and I have never touched it from that to
+the present day.
+And now to romething more serious;
+She asked me not to game, and I have never gamed.
+I
+could not tell this day who was winning or losing in any
+game that coald be played before me.
+She admonished
+me against hard drinking, and whatever capacity for en
+durrrce I may have at present- I do not speak of perform.
+ance but of endurance of which I have to go through a good
+deal-I stiribute to my having complied with her pious
+and earnest precepts.
+Left with the care of her children
+when I was only seven years of age, she asked me not to
+crink and I took a resolution of total abstinence long before
+a socloty for that parpose was formed.
+In fact, I was the
+tole constituent member of my own body.
+(Laughter.
+</td></tr></table>

+---